nordkamp/g1980ti-led/README.md

 Pro Tip: Consider setting a bash alias to the script so you don't have to type the path.

+#### Troubleshooting
+Didn't work for you, but you passed the compatibility check?
+Try running it a few more times, sometimes the card's LED controller needs data written to it multiple times before it activates.
+If this fails, open an issue and I'll give you a hand.

 ### Information about the Reverse Engineering Process
 This will be uploaded sooner or later once I finish collating it.